-Adequate notice was given to all directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.
+We further report that Adequate notice was given to all Directors to schedule the Board Meetings, agenda and detailed notes on agenda were sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting.

-Majority decision is carried through while the dissenting members views, if any are captured and recorded as part of the minutes.
+Majority decision is carried through while the dissenting members' views, if any, are captured and recorded as part of the minutes.

 We further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.
-The Company has not filled the consolidated financials with ROC for FY 2019-2020.

-For Shalu Singhal & Co.
-(Practising Company Secretary)
+For Shalu Singhal & Associates (Practising Company Secretaries)